 Diversity & Inclusion

 Equally important, however, is working on changing individuals’ attitudes, frameworks and perspectives in ways that promote a more inclusive and cooperative environment.
-This second element is where Lane’s expertise lies, and what she focuses on in her speaking and consulting.
+This second element is where Lane’s expertise lies, and what she focuses on in her work with organizations’ diversity and inclusion efforts.

 “Lane exceeded our expectations and greatly enhanced our ability, both as individuals and as a group.”